33+ Sample Visit Report Templates

 Step 1: Determine Your Purpose

 Whether you are a student or a professional, you should be aware of your visit’s purpose before visiting.
 You can ask your manager or whoever is in charge of clarifying what your assignments are.
-Maybe you were too focused on listing the budget, yet your manager’s concern was actually the progress of an ongoing site project.
+Maybe you were too focused on listing the budget Plan, yet your manager’s concern was actually the progress of an ongoing site project.
 Who knows?
 An organization might require you to offer opinions and suggestions about the site.
 So your task may be more than just describing the visit as it depends on the whole purpose.

 Step 2: Be Observant and Write What Happened